-Students enrolled in this major will complete all academic requirements for ordination in The Wesleyan Church.
+Students enrolled in this major will complete all academic requirements for ordination in The Wesleyan Church, The Pentecostal Assemblies of Canada (see page 59), and The Church of the Nazarene (see page 56).
 They may also meet the credentialing requirements for other denominations.

-The Supervised Ministry Experience for students enrolled in the Pastoral Ministry major takes place in a local church, within the student's own denomination.
+The four-month Supervised Ministry Experience for students enrolled in the Pastoral Ministry major takes place in a local church, within the student's own denomination.